 Seminars related to antiques and estate valuation

 Popular speaker with business organizations, women’s groups, senior service providers, historical societies

-Forty years of experience with topics related to American antiques and conducting estate sales
+Forty two years of experience with topics related to American antiques and conducting estate sales

 Ms. Davenport has served as adjunct faculty at Volunteer State Community College in Gallatin, Tennessee, from 1981 to 2010, teaching the popular American Antiques course.
 Her specialty field is American Antiques and Collectibles, and her favorite things include Victorian, 18th century, European, and Japanese imports.
 Her ISA designation is in Residential Contents.
 She also teaches a class in Chair Caning and a one-day seminar called It’s Just Stuff: Help for Heirs and Hoarders .

 Ms. Davenport’s varied background in museum and historic property management, education, counseling, retail, and entrepreneurship has prepared her well for her role as the President/CEO of Connie Sue, Inc. In addition to serving as the Resident Director of Historic Rock Castle and Program Director for Mansker’s Station and The Bowen Campbell House, Ms. Davenport gained extensive experience with museums and historical buildings while working with the Tennessee State Museum, Belle Meade Mansion, The Parthenon, Fort Nashborough and other historical properties and museums.
 She is a former member of the Board of Directors of the Inter-Museum Council of Nashville, Rock Castle, and Community Access TV.
 Her career has also included stints as an art educator at White House Middle School in Sumner County, as the owner of Connie Sue’s Antiques, an antique shop in Madison, TN, and as a retail store manager for BLACKLION and Cracker Barrel Old Country Store.